-The following amounts are available for distribution by the Annual General Me eting of AddLife AB:

 Share premium reserve 2,654

 Retained earnings -74

 Profit for the year -18

 Total earnings 2,562

-The Board of Directors propose that the funds available for distribution be allo cated as follows:
+The Board of Directors propose that the funds available for distribution be allo ocated as follows:

-A dividend paid to shareholders of SEK 1.20 per share 1 146
+The Board of Directors propose that the funds available for distribution be allowed A dividend paid to shareholders of SEK 1.20 per share ocated as follows:

-1 Calculated based on the number of outstanding shares at the time of the release of the annual report.
+&lt;sup>1 Calculated based on the number of outstanding shares at the time of the release of the annual report.
 The number of repurchased class B shares amounts to 593,189 at the time of the release of the annual report.